Surihix/DoCTextTool/README.md

 - There will usually be eight text files for each cutscene and event in the game, making them collectively a set. each text file from the set is supposed to have the text data for a different UI language but from what I have noticed, this probably applies only for the PAL version text file sets. most of the NTSC-U version files, contain the english text data in all the eight files and sometimes would also contain the Japanese text data in that set.
-- If you are adding a new line, then ensure that both the numerical and the string based Ids are present before the line data along with the `` || `` symbol. as of now, I don't know how both the Ids are generated, but all text files in the same set do share the same ids. so if there is a situation where a different UI language's text data from the set, contains an extra line or two, then you can take the Ids from those lines and put it in your new line. do note that the order of the numerical Ids have to be sequential. for instance, you can't have ``1580148303`` after ``1781806664``.
+- If you are adding a new line, then ensure that both the numerical and the string based Ids are present before the line data along with the `` || `` symbol. as of now, I don't know how both the Ids are generated, but all text files in the same set do share the same ids. so if there is a situation where a different UI language's text data from the set contains an extra line or two, then you can take the Ids from those lines and put it in your new line. do note that the order of the numerical Ids have to be sequential. for instance, you can't have ``1580148303`` after ``1781806664``.